How to Make Adorable Felted Wool Charms — Easy Step-by-Step Guide

 2. 2

-Select a color of wool roving and pull off a small piece, about the size of a marble.
+Select a color of wool roving and pull off a small piece, about the size of a marble or slightly larger depending on your desired charm size.
+The amount you pull off will directly influence the final size of your charm.

 Step 2: Select a color of wool roving and pull off a small piece, about the size of a ma